mxagar/hyperparameter-optimization/README.md

 	scikit-learn==0.23.2
 	scikit-optimize==0.8.1
 	```
+- Maybe an important remark is that Scikit-Optimize is currently not updated/maintained regularly; the last release to date (2023-05) is v0.9 in 2021-10.
 - Always plot the convergence with `plot_convergence()`.
-We can see how many iterations are really necessary; even though we might use `n_calls=50` often times, sometimes `30` calls is more than enough.
+We can see how many iterations are really necessary, and whether we reached the optimum; even though we might use `n_calls=50` often times, sometimes `30` calls is more than enough.
 - To analyze the optimization process (i.e., response as function of hyperparameters and hyperparameter values in time), use, respectively: `plot_objective()` and `plot_evaluations()`.

 The most important notebooks/sub-sections: